01 of 20

-This striking huge Buddha statue presides over Langza village.Continue to 11 of 22 below.
+This striking huge Buddha statue presides over the village of Langza.Continue to 11 of 20 below.

 Crops at Langza Village

-At a breathtaking (literally!) altitude of 4,587 meters or 15,049 feet above sea level, Komic monastery is the highest monastery in Spiti.Continue to 13 of 22 below.
+At a breathtaking (literally!) altitude of 15,049 feet above sea level, Komic Monastery is the highest monastery in Spiti.Continue to 13 of 20 below.

 Every Spiti village has at least a few yaks.
 They are such quirky, stocky, and yet powerful creatures.
-This yak ready for the yak safari in Spiti, from Komic to Demul villages.Continue to 15 of 22 below.
+Some yak work safaris in Spiti and take travelers from Komic to Demul villages.Continue to 15 of 20 below.